-Jutting out into the Irish Sea, the Llyn Peninsula is a long-established holiday destination that is popular with families, walkers and outdoor enthusiasts.
-With traditional seaside resorts like Criccieth and Pwllheli, old fishing villages like Porthdinllaen, and excellent surfing at places such as Hell’s Mouth, holidaying on the Llyn is guaranteed to be full of fun and exciting possibilities.
+Jutting out into the Irish Sea, the Llyn Peninsula is a long-established destination popular with families, walkers, and outdoor enthusiasts.
+With traditional seaside resorts like Criccieth and Pwllheli, old fishing villages like Porthdinllaen, and excellent surfing at places such as Hell’s Mouth, staying on the Llyn is guaranteed to be full of fun and exciting possibilities.

-Criccieth is another popular destination, again with spectacular beaches and safe bathing.
-Criccieth Castle sits behind the town’s two beaches, and it’s well worth visiting for the absolutely incredible 360° panoramic views from the ramparts.
-A visit to Criccieth wouldn’t be complete, of course, without a trip to Cadwalader’s, to sample their famous ice-creams.
+Criccieth is another popular destination, with spectacular beaches and safe bathing.
+Criccieth Castle sits behind the town’s two beaches, and it’s well worth visiting for the incredible 360° panoramic views from the ramparts.
+A visit to Criccieth wouldn’t be complete without a trip to Cadwalader’s to sample their famous ice-creams.

-If outdoor adventures are your idea of holiday fun, head to Dragon Raiders Activity Park, just outside Criccieth.
-From paintballing to off-road Segway adventures, this park will certainly get the adrenaline racing.
-Hell’s Mouth, near Abersoch, offers some of the best surfing in the UK, and regularly attracts a big surfing crowd, whilst south of Abersoch, visitors can have a go at coasteering, gorge scrambling, sea kayaking and rock climbing - with trained instructors to help you learn and keep you safe.
+If outdoor adventures are your idea of fun, head to Dragon Raiders Activity Park, just outside Criccieth.
+This park will certainly get the adrenaline racing from paintballing to off-road Segway adventures.
+Hell’s Mouth, near Abersoch, offers some of the best surfing in the UK and regularly attracts a big surfing crowd.
+At the same time, south of Abersoch, visitors can go coasteering, gorge scrambling, sea kayaking, and rock climbing - with trained instructors to help you learn and keep you safe.

-Everyone likes to eat out in style once in a while on holiday, and the Llyn has plenty to offer in this respect.
+Everyone likes to eat out in style once in a while, and the Llyn has plenty to offer in this respect.
 As the peninsula is surrounded by the sea and historically a prime fishing locality, where better to sample some fresh locally-caught fish?
-Try Twnti Seafood Restaurant in Pwllheli or one of the many excellent fish and chip restaurants, such as Sblash Caban Pysgod in Aberdaron or The Creel in Abersoch.
+Try Twenty Seafood Restaurant in Pwllheli or one of the many excellent fish and chip restaurants, such as Sblash Caban Pysgod in Aberdaron or The Creel in Abersoch.
 Other top restaurant recommendations include Tremfan Hall in Llanbedrog, The Ship Inn gastropub in Edern, and Tonnau at Criccieth.

 It’s impossible to talk about the Llyn Peninsula without mentioning its proximity to another stunning part of Wales, Snowdonia.
-Whether you take the steam train from Porthmadog to Blaenau Ffestiniog, or drive over to the National Park, the Llyn Peninsula is ideally situated to enjoy Snowdonia’s natural charms as well as its own.
-Whether you choose a traditional seaside holiday park, a smart B&B or a country hotel, a warm Welsh welcome awaits in this special corner of Wales.
+Whether you take the steam train from Porthmadog to Blaenau Ffestiniog or drive over to the National Park, the Llyn Peninsula is ideally situated to enjoy Snowdonia’s natural charms and its own.

 Since 1999 Wales Tourists Online has been providing guests with the means to find their ideal holiday in Wales.
 From B&Bs to campsites, hotels to cottages, we have a superb choice of stunning accommodation throughout Wales.